 - Windows will run the network diagnostics and help you to find the problem in your computer.

-- At the same time, make sure your computer is running within the Wi-Fi connection area.
+- At the same time, make sure your computer is running within Wi-Fi connection area.
 The connection often get terminated when the signal is too low.

 8. System Clock Settings